LilTwo/ScalaMcts/README.md

 <h3>Main</h3>
 A game can be started at here, you can play with mcts, or have two MCTS play against each other.<br/>
-In the case of TicTacToe, two MCTS should draw everytime.
+In the case of TicTacToe, two MCTS should draw everytime when search_nodes is large enough.